What Is Dofollow Links? SEO Glossary

 A dofollow link is a standard hyperlink that allows search engine crawlers to follow it and pass link equity (also called "link juice") from the source page to the destination page.
 By default, every link on the web is dofollow unless explicitly marked otherwise with a rel="nofollow" or other qualifying attribute.

 There is no actual rel="dofollow" HTML attribute.
-The term "dofollow" is simply the SEO community's way of describing a regular link that has no restrictive rel attributes.
-When you create a plain anchor tag like <a href="https://example.com">Example</a>, that link is dofollow by default.
+This is confirmed by both Google Search Central and the MDN HTML reference, neither of which lists a dofollow keyword.
+MDN documents only the opposite value, nofollow, which "tells search engine spiders to ignore the link relationship."
+The term "dofollow" is simply the SEO community's shorthand for a regular link that carries none of the restrictive rel values.
+When you create a plain anchor tag like <a href="https://example.com">Example</a>, that link is dofollow by default because it has no rel attribute qualifying it.

 Dofollow links are the backbone of how search engines evaluate authority and relevance across the web.
 When a reputable website links to your page with a dofollow link, it signals to Google that your content is trustworthy and valuable.
 This endorsement directly influences your page's ability to rank in search results.